-Example 2- When a Specified Insurance Company has chosen to use the anniversary date of a policy for valuation purposes, if for example the policy was opened on 3 June 2013, it will be valued on 2 June 2014.
-If it exceeds the reporting threshold then it is the 2 June 2014 value that will be reported for the year ending 31 December 2014.
-This will be reported to the Assesser/Comptroller/Director in 2015.
+Example 2 When a Specified Insurance Company has chosen to use the anniversary date of a policy for valuation purposes, if for example the policy was opened on 3 June 2013, it will be valued on 2 June 2014.
+It is the 2 June 2014 value that will be reported for the year ending 31 December 2014 (where in the event that the value is below the threshold the Specified Insurance

+Company has not elected to apply them.
+This will be reported to the Director in 2015.